 As a trained pastry chef I love to play around with textures and it was important to me that this cake stayed moist and tender with a crumb topping that is sweet and crunchy.

 The gala apples add a lovely sweetness and tartness to the cake, while the cinnamon sugar crumb topping takes it over the top.
-If you want to switch it up you can try my banana coffee cake, my rhubarb coffee cake, a cherry coffee cake or even these mini triple berry coffee cakes!
+The cake is moist and cuts well.
+Bake this dessert in a springform pan.
+Serve it by just lifting up the sides.

 WHY YOU SHOULD MAKE THIS RECIPE